What Are the Best Marketing Campaigns Ever?

 Everybody who lived through the 1990s knows the “Got Milk” campaign.
-About 25 years ago, “Got Milk” became the slogan for the dairy industry, and soon advertisements showing stars with “milk mustaches” were everywhere — billboards, television, radio, you name it.
+About 25 years ago, “Got Milk” became not just the slogan for the dairy industry, but an iconic slogan in general.
+Soon, advertisements showing stars with “milk mustaches” were everywhere — billboards, television, radio, you name it.

 Although “Got Milk” pre-dated the Internet, it adapted and continued online until 2011.
 There’s even a Facebook page dedicated to the “Got Milk” campaign, which may have some of the most die-hard brand advocates in the world.

 There are three factors to the “Got Milk” campaign that make it one of the best.